PostHog/posthog.com/contents/tutorials/customer-facing-analytics.md

 topics: ['insights']
 ---

-If your users have their own users, sometimes your users want analytics about their users.
-For example, if you are a host, content platform, or some other type of B2B2C product, your users might want to know their traffic or usage metrics.
+If you are a host, content platform, or some other type of B2B2C product, your users might want to know their traffic or usage metrics.
+To put it another way: if your users have their own users, sometimes your users want analytics about their users.
 Customer-facing analytics are analytics you capture and display to your users to fulfill this need.

 This tutorial shows you how to set up customer-facing analytics using PostHog and its API, Next.js, and Tremor (a React visualization library).
 You need a PostHog instance ([sign up for free](https://app.posthog.com/signup)) as well as a way to filter your analytics for an individual user, such as a user or group property (like name, domain, ID).